devmus/meganode/README.md

 MEG will be running - and all the plumbing is set up auto-magically so that MEG and Minima can talk to each other

+Startup takes about ~30 seconds.. before you can login to MDS or use MEG - as they both wait for mysql and each other to start

-The Minima data folder is mappedf to the local **data** folder
+The Minima data folder is mapped to the local **data** folder

 A daily backup of your MegaMMR and MySQL database is put in **backups**

-Startup takes about ~20 seconds.. before you can login to MDS or use MEG

-This is because Minima waits for the MySQL DB to initialise fully - then MEG waits for Minima..

 ### MegaMMR